webinstall/webi-installers/powershell/README.md

 ---

 > The core benefit of running `pwsh` on Mac or Linux is that you get a way to
-> debug Windows 10 scripts without having to boot up Windows 10.
+> debug Windows scripts without having to boot up Windows.

-For example, if you want to create a `curl.exe -A "windows" | powershell` script for Windows 10 (as we do), it's helpful to be able to do some level of debugging on other platforms.
+For example, if you want to create a `curl.exe -A "windows" | powershell` script for Windows (as we do), it's helpful to be able to do some level of debugging on other platforms.

 <!--